How to Approach Each Type of AP® Psychology Multiple-Choice Question (MCQ)

 The multiple-choice section of the AP Psychology exam is known as Section 1 and lasts 90 minutes.

 Since 2012, the College Board® has not released any official practice tests or multiple-choice questions for the AP Psychology exam.
-However, you can find some AP Psychology practice MCQs on the official course and exam description (CED) published by the College Board.
+However, you can find some AP Psychology practice MCQs in the official course and exam description (CED) published by the College Board.

 Read More About AP Psychology